Significant-Gravitas/AutoGPT/benchmark/agbenchmark/challenges/CHALLENGE.md

 ### python

-This runs a python function in the specified "files" which captures the the print statements to be scored using the "should_contain" and "should_not_contain" ground truths.
+This runs a python function in the specified "files" which captures the print statements to be scored using the "should_contain" and "should_not_contain" ground truths.

 ### llm